Reduce and Reuse

 When you are done with an item, consider asking yourself the following:

 - Can I donate it or give it away? – Contact local charities to see if they will accept items you no longer need.
-Remember, only donate items in working order in a condition you’d be willing to buy used.
+Remember, only donate items in working order and in a condition you’d be willing to buy used.

-- Can I sell it? – Offer items for free or for sale online
+- Can I sell it? – Offer items for free or for sale online.

 When you need or want a new item, consider doing the following: